favstats/TidyTuesday-1/TT.5.2.18/README.md

 Code - NJ.pop.Rmd<br />
 Plot - NJ.pop.png<br />

 I decided I didn't like any of the previous plots.
 They just weren't interesting.
 I made a new plot that compares the average income of counties and the percent of poverty.
 I used the top 10 states by population.
 I made a data frame with the top 10 states by population.
 I made two separate data frames: one for income & one for poverty.
 I filtered them using the data fram with the top 10 states.
-Then I joined the income & poverty data frames. <br />
+Then I joined the income & poverty data frames.
+It should be noted that the scales are different for each plot.<br />
 Code - top10.income.poverty.Rmd<br />
 Plot - top10.income.poverty.png<br />